NguyenQuang1610/Amazon-Sales-Data-Analysis-Personal-Project/README.md

 - Created a Running Total of Amount over the 3-month period. ('Phase 3' sheet)
 - Created Measure to compute Month-to-Date (MTD) Sales.
 - Created Measure to Calculate % of orders by Sales Channel (Amazon.in vs Non-Amazon)
+- Created Measure to estimate short-term sales trends using Moving Averages.

 ### ✅ **Phase 4: Predictive Insights & Automation** (On-going)